Tubuai

 The island is ringed by a lagoon formed by an encircling coral reef.
 A break in the reef that enables passage for ships is located on the north side of the island.
-Tubuai has two lava domes, with its highest point, Mt Taita'a, being 422 meters.
+Tubuai has two lava domes, with its highest point, Mt Taita'a, being 422 meters (1385 feet).
 Six or seven islets or motus lie along the reef rim that encircles the island.
 These were described in the late 1700s as having an abundance of toa trees (Casuarina equisetifolia), which the indigenous peoples used in house building and to make war clubs and spears due to the wood's density.

-The people of Tubuai once spoke the Austral language but it has been replaced by the closely related Tahitian language.
+The islanders speak the Tupuaʻi dialect of the Austral language, which has absorbed significant Tahitian vocabulary.